kaidez/kaidez.com/_drafts/2014-12-30-effective-javascript-review.md

 has-home-img: effective-js.jpg
 tags: [review, javascript]
 ---
-*"It very well may be the best Javascript book ever written...read it!"*
+*"It very well may be the best JavaScript book ever written...read it!"*

 There was a moment where I considered making that sentence the content for this entire post, and then just publishing it and moving on.
 But I guess I have to embellish.